Diving in the British Virgin Islands

 The most recognized dive in the

 owes its popularity to the 1977 movie, The Deep, and probably in large part to Jacqueline Bisset, and the vision of her exploring the wreck in the underwater scenes in the movie.
-That said, for any divers in the BVI, the RMS Rhone is worthy of dozens of dives, even without Ms. Bisset.
+That said, for any divers in the British Virgin Islands, the RMS Rhone is worthy of dozens of dives, even without Ms. Bisset.
 Just off Salt Island at Black Rock Point, this iconic dive site and wreck is justly considered one of the top dives in the world.
 The wreck, which has been down since, 1867, is dived in two sections, the bow and the stern.
 The wrecks have become a vibrant, colorful reef, with a ghostly profile defined by the ribs and remains of the ship.
 Shoals of snapper roam the wreck, which is covered with orange cup corals, sponges and corals.
 A true kaleidoscope of textures, many parts of the ship such as davits, portholes and bulkheads form the scope of this impressive dive.

 Exceptional diving can be found off the approximately 60 islands that make up the BVIs.
 The visibility averages 100-feet and includes wrecks, shallow coral gardens, spur and groove, pinnacles, drifts, walls, canyons and swim-throughs.
 So, there’s something for everyone.
 The selection depends upon which island and which dive resort you’re staying.
 Most of the diving takes place off Norman, Peter, Salt, Cooper, Peter, Virgin Gorda, and the Dogs.